uprate-tech/uprate/README.md

 Go-Diary is a logging framework used to standardise the way that services log data and how developers interact with that data to troubleshoot, audit, profile and analyze metrics.

 ### [Go-Uniform](https://github.com/go-uniform/uniform)
-Go-Uniform is a microservices communication framework used to standardise the way the micro-servcies inter-communicate with each other, and also contains some wrapper functions for more commonly used micro-service action calls, like database queries.
+Go-Uniform is a microservices communication framework used to standardise the way the microservcies inter-communicate with each other, and also contains some wrapper functions for more commonly used microservice action calls, like database queries.

 ### [Go-Fluid](https://github.com/go-fluid/fluid)
-Go-Fluid is a software accelerator utility used to quickly generate a JSON RestFul API with minimal effort, removing all the grunt worked involved in all LCRUDR (List, Create, Read, Update, Delete, Restore) operations.
+Go-Fluid is a software accelerator utility used to quickly generate a JSON RestFul API with minimal effort, removing all the grunt work involved in all LCRUDR (List, Create, Read, Update, Delete, Restore) operations.